vjern/piplock/README.md

 Takes a python requirements file in input.

-Outputs a similar file with all missing version locks (defaults to latest pypi release).
+Fills in all missing version locks (defaults to latest pypi release).

 With `requirements.txt` containing:
 ```